Ensuring dry mines in the Copperbelt

 Finally, local staff are being trained in the operation of the models.
 The models are then being delivered to the client on-site to facilitate the direct and timely use of the models in day-to-day decision making.

-Provide useful insights for operational planning
+- Provided useful insights for operational planning

-Provide more precise predictions for siting groundwater extraction wells
+- Provided more precise predictions for siting groundwater extraction wells

-Support planning for disposal of dewatering water
+- Supported planning for disposal of dewatering water

 An integrated, global mining company with operations in the Democratic Republic of Congo.